Skip to content

 What services does Beam Occupational Therapy Tuggerah offer?

 Beam Occupational Therapy Tuggerah provides occupational therapy support across several areas including sensory processing, learning difficulties, fine and gross motor skills, handwriting, emotional regulation, and self-care skills.
-They work with children to help them develop independence in daily activities and learning.
-For specific concerns about your child's needs, it's best to contact the clinic directly or speak with your GP about referral options.
+They work with children to help them develop everyday abilities.
+For specific concerns about your child's needs, it's best to contact the clinic directly or speak with your GP about what might be helpful.

 How do I know if my child might benefit from occupational therapy?

-Children may benefit from occupational therapy if they experience challenges with everyday tasks like writing, self-care, coordination, or emotional responses.
-If you've noticed your child struggling with these areas, speaking with your GP is a good first step.
-They can discuss your observations and help determine whether an occupational therapy assessment might be helpful for your child.
+Children may benefit from occupational therapy if they experience difficulties with everyday tasks like writing, self-care, coordination, or managing emotions.
+If you've noticed challenges with how your child engages in daily activities or learns, speaking with your GP is a good starting point.
+They can discuss your observations and help guide next steps for assessment.

 Other clinics nearby